Policy and Protocols for Infectious/Contagious Disease Control for Small Animal Clinic Patients

 Procedure (if applicable)

-- Known or Suspected Parvoviral or Canine Distemper Patients - Animals with suspected or confirmed parvoviral infection or canine distemper should be transported from the client’s car in a carrier or on a gurney and brought into the VTH through the East door (access close to ER) and taken directly to the anteroom of the isolation ward (SAC 147) for initial examination
+Known or Suspected Parvoviral or Canine Distemper Patients - Animals with suspected or confirmed parvoviral infection or canine distemper should be transported from the client’s car in a carrier or on a gurney and brought into the VTH through the East door (access close to ER) and taken directly to the ER exam room (SAC 138A) for initial examination.
+Those who will be hospitalized, brought into the VTH through the East door and taken directly to the anteroom of the isolation ward (SAC 1200).

-- Known or Suspected ICD Patients Entering Admission Area - If the client enters the Admissions area with the animal suspected or confirmed to have an ICD, the animal should be quickly moved to an appropriate examination area (SAC 147 for parvoviral infection or canine distemper, otherwise SAC 107), the attending DVM contacted for additional instruction in handling the patient, and, when indicated, the kennel staff should be called to clean the Admissions area where the animal was present.
+Known or Suspected ICD Patients Entering Admission Area - If the client enters the Admissions area with the animal suspected or confirmed to have an ICD, the animal should be quickly moved to an appropriate examination area (SAC 138A, 1200 or 109) the attending DVM contacted for additional instruction in handling the patient, and, when indicated, the kennel staff should be called to clean the Admissions area where the animal was present.

 - For visits in which the patient is known or suspected to have a contagious condition, consult individual disease listing in VTH guidelines to determine appropriate barrier clothing.